-Ladders, Scaffolds & Lift Units are pieces of equipment we see and use frequently on construction projects.
+Ladders, Scaffolds & Lift Units are pieces of equipment that are used frequently on construction projects.
 They are all intended to provide safe access to work at elevations.
 When used correctly they are safe and efficient.
 Incorrect use of the equipment can cause serious injury.
 It is important to plan and select the most effective type of equipment for the job to be performed at elevation.